Mediation Works

 The mediation service is based on the model of negotiation developed by Harvard University in which each negotiation is analysed by reference to seven distinct elements.
 Mediation is a facilitated negotiation between two parties with the mediator managing the negotiation process.
 The mediator uses a combination of individual sessions initially and later joint sessions to facilitate discussion between the parties in order to arrive at a resolution.
 The mediator is a process manager and directs the parties to explore the seven elements of the negotiation process.

-The Seven Elements are convenient labels that describe the constituent attributes of all negotiations.
+The Seven Elements are convenient labels that describe the different parts of all negotiations.
 They are defined below.

 Relationship: The state of connection between two or more people.